schriste6/PyBer_Analysis_Challenge/README.md

    * Ride-sharing is an innovative on-demand transportation serivce and it is the right time to evaluate performance to identify what opportunities should be explored.
 ## Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
 *  This analysis starts with understanding volumes:
-   1. Total rides = 2375
+   *  Total rides = 2375
-   2. Total drivers = 2973
+   *  Total drivers = 2973
-   3. Total Fares = $63,538.64
+   *  Total Fares = $63,538.64
 *  Three City Types are included in the analysis; urban, suburban, and rural.
-The following summarizes key data by each of the city types.
+   *  The following table summarizes key data by each of the city types.
 ![](/analysis/PyBer_data_summary.png)